01 · 2025/2026

 - Meditation and breathing function

-That a second-year group managed to combine all this and deliver a working product in one semester is truly remarkable!
+That a second-year group manages to combine all of this and deliver a working product within a semester is truly extraordinary!

-The project followed the Design Thinking method, with research, ideation, prototyping, and testing at its core.
+The project was carried out using the Design Thinking method, with research, ideation, prototyping and testing at its core.
+My role within the project:

 - Designing posters and visual communication